-- · Ojibwe People's Dictionary
+- Ojibwe People's Dictionary

-- · Computers or tablets
+- Computers or tablets

 - Smart board or projector

 - Rubber bands, one per student

-- Explain to students how to stretch rubber bands to show intonation.
+- 1. Explain to students how to stretch rubber bands to show intonation.
 You may want to search YouTube for a demonstration video or use the instructions below. - a.
 Pass out a rubber band to each student. - b.
 Students hold one end of the rubber band in each hand. - c.
 On each stressed syllable, stretch one end of the rubber band out. - d.
-Let the rubber band come back while speaking the unstressed syllables. - Complete the Pronounce activities in Unit 14, Lesson 4 of Rosetta Stone Ojibwe. - 3.
-Use the audio components of the viewer, and your rubber bands, to practice correct intonation and stress for all Pronounce activities.
+Let the rubber band come back while speaking the unstressed syllables. - Complete the Pronounce activities in Unit 14, Lesson 4 of Rosetta Stone Ojibwe.